The junco is an itinerant species of bird and a member of the American finch family.

 Its fecundity is shown by the proliferation of members of, and the various different species that exist, with the over 300 that obtain.

-They also vary in colour based on age.
+They also vary in color based on age.
 All have white outer tail feathers which they frequently display: in times flight or aggression for example.
 Their presence is oft viewed as an indication of the beginning of winter.
 This leads one to make a mental link between winters, the Christmas season, the herald angels and the finch’s lovely singing voice.

 How we express ourselves shows the forces acting within us.
 It reveals to others, to some extent, what we hold as our life principles, our internal guidebooks.
 What we express affects others, and in the long run – and short – affects us too.